megpatakota/statistical_analysis/presentation.md

 **The Insight:** First-time customers are significantly more likely to leave

 ### Visual
-- **Side-by-side bar chart** comparing churn rates
-- New customers bar in red/orange (higher churn)
+📓 **USE NOTEBOOK CELL 11 OUTPUT:**
-- Existing customers bar in green (lower churn)
+- Side-by-side horizontal bar charts
-- Clear labels showing the percentage difference
-- Horizontal dashed line showing overall average
+- LEFT: Booking Count by Customer Type
+- RIGHT: Churn Rate by Customer Type (with average line)
+- Red bars = above average churn, Green = below average

+**Export:** Screenshot the full 2-panel output from Cell 11

 ### Speaker Notes
 > "Now, let me take you through our top findings, starting with the single biggest factor: customer type.
 Look at this chart.
-On the left, we have new customers—people making their first-ever booking with Hotels.com.
-On the right, existing customers—people who've booked with us before.
+On the left, we have the volume breakdown—how many bookings come from new versus existing customers.
+On the right, and this is the important part, we have the churn rate for each group.
 >
 > The difference is striking.
-New customers have a churn rate of around XX%, while existing customers are down at XX%.
-That's a XX percentage point gap.
+New customers—people making their first-ever booking with Hotels.com—have a significantly higher churn rate than existing customers.
+That's a massive gap.
 This tells us something really important: the hardest part of the customer journey is getting someone from their first booking to their second booking.
 >
 > Think about it like a funnel.
 We spend a lot of money acquiring new customers—marketing, advertising, promotions.
 But if we can't convert them to a second booking, that acquisition cost never pays off.
 The customer who books twice?
 They're dramatically more likely to become a loyal, long-term customer.
 >